 When designing a listening task to establish the level of intelligibility in a group of people, it is important to take into account the limitations of the task offered.
-The task can be either too easy or too difficult and both situations should be avoided since they make it difficult or impossible to interpret the results.
+The task can be either too easy or too difficult, and both situations should be avoided since they make it difficult or impossible to interpret the results.

-If the task is too easy and the subjects answer all questions correctly, this will result in a ceiling effect whereby a measurement cannot take on a value higher than some limit or 'ceiling'.
+If the task is too easy and the subjects answer all questions correctly, this will result in a ceiling effect whereby a measurement cannot take on a value higher than some limit or 'ceiling.'
 This will make it hard to interpret the results.
 There are several ways to avoid ceiling effects.
-The intelligibility of the speech sample can be made more difficult by manipulating the signal by means of filtering or signal compression techniques or by adding noise.
-Another way to make the task more difficult is to put the subjects under time pressure either by asking them to perform the task as quickly as possible or to give them only a limited amount of time to answer.
+The intelligibility of the speech sample can be made more difficult by manipulating the signal by means of filtering or signal-compression techniques or by adding noise.
+Another way to make the task more difficult is to put the subjects under time pressure, either by asking them to perform the task as quickly as possible or by giving them only a limited amount of time to answer.
 In addition, reaction time can be measured.
-This gives a more precise measurement and even though all subjects answer all questions correctly there may still be a difference in the time it takes to correctly comprehend the various stimuli.
+This gives a more precise measurement, and even if all subjects answer all questions correctly, there may still be a difference in the time it took the subjects to correctly comprehend the various stimuli.

-It is important to build in a reference condition in the experiment with native speakers listening to their own language as control group to check that the task is not too difficult.
+It is important to build a reference condition into the experiment, with native speakers listening to their own language as control group to check that the task is not too difficult.
 It should be kept in mind, however, that even under the most favorable circumstances, native subjects will mostly make mistakes.
-If the task is too difficult the percentage correct answers may be so low that it is difficult to interpret the results (floor effect).
+If the task is too difficult, the percentage of correct answers may be so low that it is difficult to interpret the results (floor effect).
 Furthermore, the subjects may get frustrated and decide not to finish the test.
 The task is for instance too difficult if it does not take the memory limitations of subjects into account.
-Therefore too complex tasks or too long sentences should be avoided.
-Also the limitations of the specific subject group should be taken into account (e.g. illiteracy, hearing loss and visual handicaps).
-For some groups of subjects it may form a hindrance if they have to use the computer to perform the task.
-In reaction time experiments it should be taken into consideration that right-handed persons generally respond faster to verbal stimuli with their right hand than with their left hand and vice versa for left-handed persons (Rastatter & Gallaher 1982).
+Therefore, too-complex tasks or too-long sentences should be avoided.
+Also the limitations of the specific subject group should be taken into account (e.g., illiteracy, hearing loss, or visual handicaps).
+For some groups of subjects it may be a hindrance to have to use a computer to perform the task.
+In reaction-time experiments it should be taken into consideration that right-handed persons generally respond faster to verbal stimuli with their right hand than with their left hand, and vice versa for left-handed persons (Rastatter & Gallaher 1982).

-Methods for measuring intelligibility
+Methods for Measuring Intelligibility

-In this section we first present methods for measuring overall intelligibility of complete spoken varieties and give examples of investigations where these methods were used.
-A major division can be made between investigations where subjects are asked how well they think they understand the other language (opinion testing) and investigations testing how well subjects actually understand the other language (functional testing).
+In this section I first present methods for measuring overall intelligibility of complete spoken varieties and give examples of investigations in which these methods were used.
+A major division can be made between investigations in which subjects are asked how well they think they understand the other language (opinion testing) and investigations testing how well subjects actually understand the other language (functional testing).
 At the end of the section methods are presented for determining the role of single linguistic phenomena for intelligibility.